-The employment agreements between us and Messrs.
-Catlin, Davis and Keler provide, among other things, for: (i) annual base salary (\$288,250 in the case of Mr. Catlin, \$362,400 in the case of Dr. Davis, and \$342,000 in the case of Dr. Keler); (ii) an annual discretionary bonus in an amount established by our Board of Directors or the Compensation Committee thereof; (iii) a lump sum severance payment equal to 200% of the executive's then-base salary in the event that his employment is terminated without cause or he resigns "for good reason" (as defined in the employment agreement); and (iv) accelerated vesting of any unvested equity awards (as defined in the employment agreement) and a lump sum cash payment equal to twelve (12) times the executive's highest monthly base compensation (not including bonus) during the twenty-four month period prior to the date of termination plus the average of the annual discretionary bonuses received during the two full fiscal years prior to the date of termination in the event of termination without cause or resignation "for good reason" by the executive within one year immediately following a change in control (as defined in the employment agreement).
+These employment agreements provide, among other things, for: (i) annual base salary as determined by the Board of Directors or the Compensation Committee thereof; (ii) an annual discretionary bonus in an amount established by our Board of Directors or the Compensation Committee thereof; (iii) a lump sum severance payment equal to 200% of the executive's then-base salary in the event that his employment is terminated without cause or he resigns "for good reason" (as defined in the employment agreement); and (iv) accelerated vesting of any unvested equity awards (as defined in the employment agreement) and a lump sum cash payment equal to twelve (12) times (in the case of Mr. Marucci, twenty four (24) times) the executive's highest monthly base compensation (not including bonus) during the twenty-four month period prior to the date of termination plus the average of the annual discretionary bonuses received during the two full fiscal years prior to the date of termination in the event of termination without cause or resignation "for good reason" by the executive within one year immediately following a change in control (as defined in the employment agreement).